Date: 4th October 2018

-Roy McFarlane was born in Birmingham of Jamaican parentage and spent most of his years living in Wolverhampton.
-He has held the role of Birmingham’s Poet Laureate and Starbucks’ Poet in Residence.
-Roy’s writing has appeared in magazines and anthologies, including Out of Bounds (Bloodaxe 2012) and he is the writer and editor of Celebrate Wha?
-(Smokestack 2011).
-His first full collection of poems, Beginning With Your Last Breath, was published by Nine Arches Press in September 2016.
+Roy McFarlane was born in Birmingham of Jamaican parentage and has spent most of his years living in Wolverhampton.
+He has held the role of Birmingham’s Poet Laureate and Starbucks’ Poet in Residence, and is presently the Birmingham & Midland Institute’s Poet in Residence.
+Roy’s writing has appeared in magazines and anthologies, including Out of Bounds (Bloodaxe, 2012), Filigree (Peepal Tree, 2018) and he is the editor of Celebrate Wha?
+Ten Black British Poets from the Midlands (Smokestack, 2011).
+His first full collection of poems, Beginning With Your Last Breath, was published by Nine Arches Press in 2016.

 This debut collection of poems by former Birmingham Poet Laureate Roy McFarlane explores love, loss, adoption and identity in powerful, precise and emotionally-charged poetry.
 From bereavement comes forth a life story in poems; the journey of sons, friends, lovers and parents, and all the moments of growing-up, discovery, falling in and out of love and learning to say goodbye that come along the way.